 Microfinance For Women Summary

-As a result of the generosity of donors, we were been able to provide business training and new loans to 75 new women "entrepreneurs" over the last year and we continue to provide business support and mentorship to an additional 100 women in our loans program.
+As a result of the generosity of donors, we were able to provide business training and new loans to 125 women "entrepreneurs" over the last two years and we continue to provide business support and mentorship to an additional 65 women in our loans program.

 Micro loans helps poor women entrepreneurs take better care of their families, pay for school expenses and fees, and take the first steps towards self-reliance.
 (Read more here)